Gold price drops in Pakistan

-The price of gold in the international market decreased by $.15 and was sold at $2,067 against $2,082, the Association reported.

-Pakistani rupee witnessed slight gains against US dollar, and other currencies in the open bank market on Thursday amid positive global cues.
+Pakistani currency remains largely stable against dollar and other currencies in the open market on Wednesday.

-On Thursday, the US dollar was being quoted at 280.4 for buying and 283.15 for selling.
+In the middle of week, US dollar was quoted at 280.8 for buying and 283.55 for selling.

-UAE Dirham AED moves down to 76.6 whereas the Saudi Riyal climbs to 74.45.
+UAE Dirham AED hovers at 76.6 whereas the Saudi Riyal comes down to 74.7.

 |Currency